Ditch the kickstand and turn your Surface Pro into a comfortable laptop (hands-on)

 The Surface Pro 4 is our favorite Windows tablet, and there are many keyboard accessories out there that allow you to use the device like a laptop (including Microsoft's own Type Cover).
-Most of these products utilize the Pro's kickstand on the back, which allow you to lean and prop up the display.
+Most of these products make use of the Pro's kickstand on the back, which allows you to lean and prop up the display.

 But the kickstand can be limiting.
-Though it can tilt at any angle, the whole setup sits very tenuously and clumsily on one's lap as a laptop.
+Though it can tilt at any angle, the whole setup sits very tenuously and clumsily on your lap if you use it as a laptop.

-Enter: the Brydge 12.3 keyboard cover for the Surface Pro 4 and 3.
+Enter the Brydge 12.3 keyboard cover for the Surface Pro 4 and Pro 3.
 Announced at CES 2017, the accessory has two special hinges that clamp onto the edge of the tablet with the kickstand closed.
-This allows the setup to resemble more like a laptop with just as many viewing angles (its range of motion is 180 degrees).
+This allows the setup to act more like a laptop with just as many viewing angles (its range of motion is 180 degrees).

-Compared to the super thin and light Type Cover, the Brydge 12.3 is made out of aluminum and is 0.7 inches thick (17mm).
-As such, it will add more bulk and three extra pounds (or 1,361g) to your tablet.
+Compared with the superthin and light Type Cover, the Brydge 12.3 seems bulkier: It's made out of aluminum and is 0.7 inches thick (17mm).
+As such, it will add more bulk and 3 extra pounds (or 1,361g) to your tablet.

 It's also pricier than the $129 (or £109 and AU$199) Type Cover, though not by much.
 Official US pricing is set at $149 (that converts to about £121 and AU$204).
 Brydge also mentioned that a 12.3 model with additional storage is on its way, so expect that variant to cost more as well.